Amir-Ahammed/Linux-Essential-Notebook/Nginx_Server.md

     * Test the Nginx configuration:
       ```bash
       sudo nginx -t
-    * Reload Nginx:
+    * Soft Reload: (Server will not disconnect) its best practice to use soft reload
       ```bash
-      sudo systemctl reload nginx
+      sudo nginx -s reload
-    * Soft Reload (Server will not disconnect) its best practice to use soft reload
+    * Hard Restart: (if soft reload not work)
       ```bash
-      sudo nginx -s reload
+      sudo systemctl restart nginx.service

 3. **Enable HTTPS with SSL/TLS** -
 Install a free SSL certificate using Let's Encrypt: